 The following figure shows the technologies used in the Production environment:

-Magento Commerce scales seamlessly from the smallest 6-CPU cluster with 11.25GB of RAM to the largest 96-CPU cluster with 180GB of RAM.
 Our triple-redundant architecture means we can offer upscaling without downtime.
-When upscaling, we rotate each of the three instances to upgrade without downtime of your site.
+When upscaling, we rotate each of the three instances to upgrade capacity without impacting site operation.

 Magento Commerce (Cloud) uses the Debian GNU/Linux 8 (jessie) operating system and the NGINX 1.8 web server.
 You cannot upgrade this software, but you can configure versions for the following:

 For the Staging and Production environments, we recommend installing the Fastly CDN module 1.2.33 or later.
 See Fastly in Cloud.